-Brent Bookwalter, who races for BMC, advises that if you have a choice between an extra 20 minutes of riding or spending that time recovering, choose recovery.
+Brent Bookwalter, a pro who raced for BMC, advised that if you have a choice between an extra 20 minutes of riding or spending that time recovering, choose recovery.

 Think of the holidays as time for quality recovery, a time to gain freshness.
 Freshness means that you are fully recovered from all of your fall activities and ready – physically and mentally – for the next round of training.